Trackers and Data VisualizationsJun 16, 2022

 We asked our experts: With so much happening in the global arena, what topics will be featured in NATO's Strategic Concept - and how should the Alliance think about addressing them?

-Natasha has an MPP from George Mason University and a BS in journalism with a dual major in political science from Bowling Green State University.
-She is currently pursuing a personal and professional interest in psychology at King’s College London, where she is a candidate in the Master of Science in Psychology and the Neuroscience of Mental Health program.
-Her commentaries have been published in the Cipher Brief, National Interest, Real Clear Defense, and US News and World Report.
+Lander Finch holds a Master of Science in psychology and the neuroscience of mental health with distinction from King’s College London, a Master of Public Policy from George Mason University, and a bachelor’s degree in journalism with a dual major in political science from Bowling Green State University.
+Her commentaries have been published in the Cipher Brief, the National Interest, Real Clear Defense, and US News and World Report.